What information is held on the certificate of title?

 How do I find out who owns a particular property?

-Most land records are held by Land Information New Zealand (LINZ).
-You can find out who owns a particular property, and other title and survey information about the property, by requesting a copy of the Certificate of Title from LINZ.
+Otherwise you can usually find out by requesting a copy of the Certificate of Title from Land Information New Zealand (LINZ) (also known as doing a title search).
 It costs around $15 and takes around 2 business days.

-- on the rates demand and rating valuation notice or
+- check a rates demand notice for rating valuation notice for the property or

-- Complete an order form online or download a form and send the completed form by email, post, fax or courier.
+Complete an order form online or download a form (from the LINZ website) and send the completed form to the address noted on the form.

 More information about how to obtain a copy of a land record is on this LINZ factsheet.